The most effective protection against hepatitis B is vaccination.

 Harm Reduction and hepatitis B

 To reduce the risk of contracting the hepatitis B virus always practice safe sex by using a condom (male or female), water-based lubricant, hygienic use of sex toys, always use your own sterile injecting equipment including needles, syringes, water, filters and tourniquets.
-Never share household items such as razors, toothbrushes which could have come in to contact with blood.
+Never share household items such as razors and toothbrushes which could have come in to contact with blood.

 There is also a very safe and effective vaccine for hepatitis B, for more information on the hepatitis B vaccine and to see if you are eligible for a free vaccine call 1300 232 272 or visit www.sahealth.sa.gov.au/freehepbvaccine.